sshirokov/is-dead/docs/will.md

 Katy Shirokov, as the best sister I've ever had, should receive my book collection in its entirety, including any possible electronic copies, along with any remaining beer that I have left behind, and ops/dictator status to #a.

+Rev. Johnny Healey, the sexiest reverend alive, shall inherit control of #a.
 ### Pull Requests

 If you want my stuff, send a pull request.